AdaCore/learn/books/SPARK_for_the_MISRA_C_Developer/chapters/03_syntactic_guarantees.rst

      i = i + 3;     /* Non-compliant - altering the loop counter */
    }

-The equivalent code in SPARK does not compile due to the attempt at modifying the value of the loop counter:
+The equivalent SPARK (and Ada) code does not compile, because of the attempt to modify the value of the loop counter:

 .. code:: ada
     :class: ada-expect-compile-error